Emergency and Limited Validity Passports

-In special circumstances, where a personal interview is not possible, a Document of Identity may be considered in accordance with the Australian Passports Determination, Section 6.3, provided the overseas mission is satisfied as to the identity and nationality of the applicant, and the applicant is of a nationality entitled to a Document of Identity.
+In exceptional circumstances, where a personal interview is not possible, a Document of Identity may be considered in accordance with the Australian Passports Determination 2015, Section 8, provided the overseas mission is satisfied as to the identity and nationality of the applicant, and the applicant is of a nationality entitled to a Document of Identity.
 In these cases approval should be sought from the Regional Eligibility Centre (REC).

 Letter to be provided to applicant before issue of an Emergency passport

 All applicants for Emergency passports must sign Letter 18 prior to the issue of a travel document.
 The letter informs the applicant of important information and criteria that must be adhered to by the applicant in relation to the use of Emergency passports.